python/cpython/Doc/library/webbrowser.rst

 Browser Controller Objects
 --------------------------

-Browser controllers provide these methods which parallel three of the module-level convenience functions:
+Browser controllers provide the :attr:`name` attribute, and these three methods which parallel module-level convenience functions:

-.. attribute:: name
+.. attribute:: controller.name

    System-dependent name for the browser.